bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

 var result = await _cipherRepository.ReadManyByOrganizationId(orgId);
 ```

-Sometimes the database query itself is scoped to the UserId, such that no additional authorization
+Sometimes the database query itself is scoped to the user, such that no additional authorization
 check is required or even possible.
 If this is not obvious from the context, note this in a comment:

 ```cs